Gerry and Bob Virgil

 Nominations are accepted at any time, and are due by Friday, February 6, 2015 at 5 p.m.
 Decisions are announced in March, and honorees will be recognized at a reception, followed by a private dinner, in mid-April.

 Nominations must be submitted online, and supplemental materials will not be accepted.
+Nominators are strongly encouraged to review the selection committee's tips for writing a quality nomination.
 If you need assistance submitting your online application, please email Stephanie Kurtzman.

 A note to STUDENT nominators